cbmcdougall/google-ripoff/README.md

         * "Search" will bring you a list of results.
         * "Surprise Me" will direct you to a random result.

+## Planned changes/features
+[] Improvements to search function to be less strict but still relevant results.\
+[] Possibly improve catching of errors in client-side API call.

+## Bugs
+[x] Upon successive searches results are appended and old results are not cleared first.

+## Wins & Challenges

+### Wins
+* Getting a decent search function to work
+* Workflow went smoothly, no git issues
+* Getting the API set up was simple

+### Challenges
+* Trying to get the results rendering to work correctly using append
+* Refining the search

 ## Changelog